 Professor Susan Krumdieck Research Website

 Dedicated to converging a consortium of universities and organisations, joining with communities, policy makers and industry to employ Transition Engineering as an effective discipline across all fields.
-The climate emergency brings urgency to this work.
-Engineering the transition of our current systems and operations is our social responsibility.
+Risks and systems failures caused by unsustainable energy and materials systems can be managed by Systems Transition Engineering Processes.
+Our STEPs research creates value and benefits for all stakeholders through projects that shift unsustainable systems.

 Research, Innovation, Education, Transition Engineering